skylantix/Website/src/content/how-it-works.md

 ---
-title: "How It Works - The Skylantix Cooperative Model"
+title: "How It Works - The Skylantix Collective Model"
-description: "Understanding how Skylantix operates as a cooperative microcloud with 5,000 members, transparent governance, and community infrastructure."
+description: "Understanding how Skylantix operates as a collective microcloud with 5,000 members, transparent governance, and community infrastructure."
 layout: "company"
 ---